Djaahny/DMI_gribcatcher/README.md

     --help         show this help message and exit
     --api-key API_KEY  API key for accessing the weather data.
     --bbox BBOX        Bounding box of area to download - default is: 9.29,54.54,13.04,56.19(inner inner dansih waters).
+    --out-file OUT_FILE  The location of the output file - default: os homedir

     For most of Denamrk use this Bounding box - or for Sjællannd and Fyn - use the default: